The drinker. The family. The friend. The doctor. The boss. Anyone trying to work out what to do.

 Three doors

 Same James.
-Three doors.
+Five doors.
 Pick the one that fits today.

 Sobriety has different shapes at different moments.
 The site you are reading now is for the moment before — should I stop, how do I stop, do I need rehab, which one.
 The other two doors are for the moments after.